Turkey, Spinach & Cheese Meatballs

 This post may contain affiliate links.
 Read my full disclosure policy.

 I used to be one of those opinionated people who felt you shouldn’t sneak vegetables into your children’s food, but then I gave birth to a picky eater and all that righteousness went right out the window.
 Parenting is nothing if not humbling, right?
-These meatballs are a great way to sneak in some spinach, but what makes them really special is the addition of turkey sausage.
-Not only does the sausage make the meatballs tender, but it also adds great flavor without the need for a ton of other ingredients.
-Serve the meatballs with pasta, Parmesan smashed potatoes, or polenta and a big Italian salad, and dinner is served!
+These meatballs are a great way to sneak in some spinach, but what really makes them special is the addition of turkey sausage.
+It keeps the meatballs tender and adds plenty of flavor without the need for a long list of ingredients.
+Serve them with pasta, Parmesan smashed potatoes or creamy polenta, plus a big Italian salad, and dinner is done.

 “DELICIOUS!!!!
 I make a full batch and freeze for individual dinners.
 We serve it with zucchini noodles—really great twist on meatballs.”